 Organizations which sign on as Center Affiliates, fund, drive, and shape the shared research portfolio of the Center.
 Affiliates work cooperatively as a group to advance their common interests and are best positioned to continuously and effectively reap the benefits of research outcomes from the shared portfolio.
 As such they are then ideally positioned to transfer the results to their own efforts and initiate leveraged projects which stem from shared portfolio project results but meet their specific needs.

 CITeR Affiliate Organizations

 - Army Futures Command – Combat Capabilities Development Command – Armaments Center

 - Aware, Inc

-- Defence Research and Development Canada (DRDC)
+- Defense Research and Development Canada (DRDC)

 - Department of Defense-Defense Forensics and Biometrics Agency (DFBA)